 Lowest unemployment rate record after record after record.

-The lowest on record unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African American youth unemployment.
+The lowest on record unemployment for African Americans, Hispanic Americans, Asian Americans, women in the workplace, youth unemployment, African-American youth unemployment.

 Biden and Obama, they have a record on foreign policy.

-That would be the cargo plane full of cash and other currency on the tarmac in Iran, got nothing in return for that.
+That would be the cargo plane full of cash and other currency on the tarmac in Iran.

 Their policy with Russia was obvious.